NextronSystems/nextron-helper-scripts/thunderstorm/README.md

 The Thunderstorm installer scripts facilitate the installation of THOR Thunderstorm as service.

-All you need is a valid "service" license.
+All you need is a valid [THOR thunderstorm "service" license](https://www.nextron-systems.com/thor-thunderstorm/).

 All installer scripts include an "uninstall" function that completely removes all components after a testing phase.